BlinkTagInc/node-gtfs/README.md

 ## Installation

-Install `node-gtfs` directly from [npm](https://npmjs.org):
+If you would like to use this library as a command-line utility, you can install it globally directly from [npm](https://npmjs.org):

-    npm install gtfs -g
+    npm install gtfs mongoose -g

+If you are using this as a node module as part of an application, you can include it in your project's `package.json` file.

-Note: If you are writing a project that uses `node-gtfs` then you'll want to include mongoose as a dependency with the same version that is specified in `node-gtfs` package.json.
-Otherwise, two versions will get installed and you'll won't be able to query data that was imported.
+Note: [Mongoose](http://mongoosejs.com/) is a peer dependency of `node-gtfs`, so when installing globally be sure to install mongoose as well.
+If you are writing a application that uses `node-gtfs` as a dependency, then you'll need to include mongoose as a dependency in your project's `package.json`.

 ## Command-line example